99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 CloudFront:
 - is global edge network
 - files are cached to each edge location TTL for a day
-- great for static content that must be available eveywhere S3 replication
+- great for static content that must be available everywhere S3 replication
 - must be setup for each region you want replication
 - files are updated in near real-time